 Note that some of these attributes are moved to separate entities in the next section, in these cases the foreign key will be not null.
 Furthermore any attributes added to one of these entities will also be not null-able and unique.

 Attribute domain constraints

-The attribute domains as IDentified in section 4 of the conceptual documentation have been added to the diagram in the form of the following new entities.
+The attribute domains as identified in section 4 of the conceptual documentation have been added to the diagram in the form of the following new entities.